-However, it is not always a simple decision.
+Now there is the question.
+It is not always a simple decision.

 If you are close to state pension age, are no longer working and therefore cannot get 35 qualifying years anywhere else, plus you have less time to wait until the pension payments start, then it could be a no brainer.